semaphoreci/docs/docs/ci-cd-environment/sem-service-managing-databases-and-services-on-linux.md

 sem-service start rabbitmq 3.7
 ```

-Services are not automatically shared across blocks.
+Services are not automatically shared across jobs in a task.
 To do that, start services
 within the [prologue](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#prologue)
-property of each task and populate data as needed.
+property of the task and populate data as needed.

 Example `sem-service` in your pipelines: